Alan Middleton on the History of Branding

 Italian Renaissance painter, sculptor, architect, author, engineer, inventor, lutanist, mathematician & scientist

 History of Native American Indians, Documentary - Pt.
 4/4

 This is part 4 to a very Informative and Detailed Documentary of the Native Americans and what happened to them.
 Run time 09:58

 This video, adapted from material provided by the ECHO partners, illustrates some of the traditional activities that connect the Mississippi Band of Choctaw Indians to their past.
 Activities include traditional dances, the use of traditional instruments such as the Choctaw drum and dance sticks, and participation in games like stickball.
 Closed captioning is included.
 (02:17)

-Sesame Street - Rap#19
+Sesame Street - Rap# 19

-This short, animated video from "Sesame Street" is a rap that talks about the number 19.
+This short, one-minute animated video from "Sesame Street" is a rap that talks about the number 19.
 It shows a wide variety of groups of 19 items and shows the number several times.